crcrpar/ChainerDenseNet/README.md

 in DenseBlock.

 3 kinds of DenseNet is defined in `densenet.py`: `DenseNetCifar`, `DenseNetImagenet`, & `DenseNet`.
-DenseNet is able to handle any number of blocks, any number of layers for each block,
+`DenseNetCifar` and `DenseNetImagenet` consists of 4 DenseBlocks, while you can change # of blocks and # of layers for each block by passing `n_layers` which is an argument of `DenseNet`.

 ## Environment
 - Python 3.5.2